tim-shand/homelab-onprem/README.md

 ## To Do / Implement

+- [-] Migrate 'prep' to 'helpers' - using PS/AzureCLI for bootstrapping.
 - [ ] Configure Monitoring and Observability.
 - [ ] Investigate implementing a SIEM for logging security events.
 - [ ] Add additional hypervisors for clustering benefits (HA/failover).